HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 	return files(request)
 ```

-l2: get the file attached to the request (named 'myFile' in the html code)
+l2: get the file attached to the request (named 'myFile' in the html code)<br>
-l3: get the name of the file
+l3: get the name of the file<br>
 l4: (for this line we need to create a new folder called "uploads" in the folder where
-    the manage.py file is located -> in this folder the uploaded files are stored)
+    the manage.py file is located -> in this folder the uploaded files are stored)<br>
     In the newly created folder create a new file with the same name as the uploaded
-    file and open it with write acess
+    file and open it with write acess<br>
-l5+:write the content of the post request file into the new file and close
+l5+:write the content of the post request file into the new file and close<br>
 l8: call the "files" function which we'll create now

 ### List all uploaded files